Kay-Jar/flight-reliability-analysis/doc/FinalReport.md

 ### **Kayetan Jarzabek:**

-I worked on the proposal, schema design, and the initial tech stack setup from stages 1 and 2.
-I ensured the tech stack was installed and set up when working with our repo and I made sure the application was able to be deployed and run on GCP for our live demo.
+I worked on the proposal, schema design (drew out and proposed a star schema), and the initial tech stack setup for stages 1,2, and 4.
+I ensured the tech stack (Docker/Docker Compose, PostgreSQL, FastAPI (Python), and React/TypeScript) was installed and set up when working with our repo.
+I also researched and selected a React template (CoreUI) to help speed up our frontend development and UI integration.
+Also, I made sure the application was able to be deployed and run on GCP for our live (legacy) demo, verifying that our localized backend and frontend can run reliably in a cloud environment with a cloud database.

 ### **Gokul Sriramasubramanian:**